exis9/VisiOS-API/README.md

 ## memStorage_get
 If you pass a key name, this will return the key's value from the memory storage, or null if the key does not exist.
-The memory storage is shared among all the VisiOS apps and is cleared when the user closes the tab.
+The memory storage is shared across all VisiOS apps and is cleared when the user closes the tab.
-This feature is good for storing temporary data that you want to share among multiple apps in real-time.
+This feature is good for storing temporary data that you want to share across multiple apps in real time.

 ```js
 async function test(){